 INDICATOR DOCUMENTATION RATIONALE COMPLIANCE STATUS COMMENTS Enrollment of New Students Fair enrollment process.
 Enrollment application; written lottery procedures with dates for enrollment process.
 Compliance with School Reform Act Section 38-1802.06.
 Compliant Student Suspension and Expulsion Notice and due process.
 Current year student handbook or other written document that outlines the school's discipline policy and procedures.
 Compliance with School Reform Act Section 38-1802.06 (g); guidance for PCSB staff when contacted by parents.
-Compliant Student Health Records Option 1: Notice of assigned nurse on staff.
+Compliant Student Health Records Health and sofety of students Option 1: Notice of assigned nurse on staff.
 Compliance with School Reform Act Section 38-1802.04 (c)(4) and the Health and safety of students.
 Option 2: Copy of staff certificate to administer medications.
 Student Access to Treatment Act of 2007.
-Compliant Background Checks on Employees ar nd Volunteers 1 Health and safety of students.
+Compliant Background Checks on Employees ar nd Volunteers Health and safety of students.
 Current roster of all employees and volunteers (working greater than 10 hours at the school) with indication of date background check conducted and that a copy of the report is on file.
 Compliance with School Reform Act Section 38-1802.04 (c)(4).
-Compliant Employee Handbook Employment policies and the protection of confidential information. procedures governing employment Compliance with School Reform Act Section 38-1802.04, FERPA, the Public Education Reform Amendment Act of 2007, and applicable state and federal employment laws.
+Compliant Employee Handbook Employment policies and the protection of confidential information.
+Employee handbook or other written document on policies and procedures governing employment at the school.
+Compliance with School Reform Act Section 38-1802.04, FERPA, the Public Education Reform Amendment Act of 2007, and applicable state and federal employment laws.
 Compliant Insurance Appropriate insurance.
 Certification that appropriate levels of insurance have been secured.
 Compliance with School Reform Act Section 38-1802.04 (b)(4).
 Compliant